tgstoecker/MuWU/README.md

 `snakemake --use-conda --cores xx --conda-prefix conda_envs`

 `--conda-prefix conda_envs` will look for/install the environments in a directory called `conda_envs/`.
 This is especially important if you should use the singularity container.
-Here the main software and test folder all have their respective environments installed in such a directory.
-If you omit this parameter snakemake/conda will try to download & install all required software which the container was specifically build for to circumvent.
+Here the main software and test folder all have their respective environments **already installed** in such a directory.
+If you omit this parameter snakemake/conda will try to download & install all required software which the container was specifically build for to already to contain.

 ## Outputs